awsdocs/ec2-image-builder-user-guide/doc_source/toe-action-modules.md

 ```
 {
-    “stdout”: “This is the standard output from the shell execution\n"
+    “stdout”: “This is the standard output from running the shell\n"
 }
 ```

 If you start a reboot and return exit code `194` as part of the action module, the build will resume at the same action module step that initiated the reboot\.
 If you start a reboot without the exit code, the build process may fail\.

-### ExecuteBinary<a name="image-builder-action-modules-executebinary"></a>
+### ExecuteBinary<a name="action-modules-executebinary"></a>

 The **ExecuteBinary** action module allows you to run binary files with a list of command\-line arguments\.

-The **ExecuteBinary** module handles system restarts if the execution exits with an exit code of `194` \(Linux\) or `3010` \(Windows\)\.
-When triggered, the application performs one of the following actions:
+The **ExecuteBinary** module handles system restarts if the binary file exits with an exit code of `194` \(Linux\) or `3010` \(Windows\)\.
+When this happens, the application performs one of the following actions:
-+ The application hands the exit code to the caller if it is executed by the SSM Agent\.
-The SSM Agent handles the system reboot and re\-invokes the execution as described in [Rebooting Managed Instance from Scripts](https://docs.aws.amazon.com/systems-manager/latest/userguide/send-commands-reboot.html)\.
++ The application hands the exit code to the caller if it is run by the Systems Manager Agent\.
+The Systems Manager Agent handles restarting the system and runs the same step that initiated the restart, as described in [Rebooting Managed Instance from Scripts](https://docs.aws.amazon.com/systems-manager/latest/userguide/send-commands-reboot.html)\.
-+ The application saves the current `executionstate`, configures a restart trigger to rerun the application, and reboots the system\.
++ The application saves the current `executionstate`, configures a restart trigger to rerun the application, and restarts the system\.

-After system restart, the application runs the same step that triggered the restart\.
+After the system restarts, the application runs the same step that initiated the restart\.
 If you require this functionality, you must write idempotent scripts that can handle multiple invocations of the same shell command\.

 **Input**